 Fine Arts — 1 credit

 The student’s application process should include the student’s online application and application fee, the high school information form (completed by you, the counselor), the student’s official transcript and official test scores from the testing centers.
 The official high school transcript and high school information form should be mailed in a sealed envelope to the following address:

 Clemson, SC 29634-5124

 SAT Subject Tests are considered if students submit them.

 SAT Reasoning or ACT with the Writing section is required.
 (Submit by late-January for Priority Notification, and the final deadline is May 1).
 We only accept official SAT and ACT scores sent directly from the testing centers.

 Clemson strongly endorses the Advanced Placement (AP) program.
 Review the requirements for awarded credit.

 While not normally recommended for new freshmen, a few Clemson departments accept credit for College-Level Examination Program (CLEP) subject matter examinations; however, CLEP general examinations are not recognized.
 CLEP was designed primarily for adults with nontraditional learning experiences.
 See the Undergraduate Catalog for more information.

 Scholarship award amounts and eligibility criteria vary widely.
 All accepted entering freshmen who have their admissions application complete by the end of December will be given primary consideration for University-administered scholarships for which they may be eligible.
-Learn more about Clemson’s scholarships as administered through the Office of Financial Aid, and encourage your students to also utilize free online scholarship searches.
+Learn more about Clemson’s scholarships as administered through the Office of Financial Aid.

 Clemson University’s FAFSA code is 003425.
 Visit the Office of Financial Aid for more information on completing financial aid forms.